The Promotion

 Huma's Agency

 In a city where the skies are filled with small personal drones, and everyone who works on the higher floors is wearing smart contacts, infrastructure still feels like 2025.
-So even in 2050, Huma still walks to work.
+So even in 2050, Huma walks to work.

 Along the Chicago lakefront, her dad's messenger bag over one shoulder, dirty white sneakers on concrete, Huma is preparing herself for another 12-hour day at Favor.ai.
 The company tower stands tall in a skyline that blends the old world of forgotten neighborhoods with the new, the AI-native companies.
+Favor.ai is not unique, it's one of the many companies that during the AI revolution made the pivot to an agentic-first model.
+One of the many companies that today have more AI agents than people running the business.
+But unlike the many, Favor.ai was one of the first making the switch.
+Mr. J had the vision to turn the business of professional services into orchestration of AI-executed favors.
+Mr. J became an overnight tech mogul, and now still sits alone on the top floor of Favor.ai tower.

 Three years on Floor 12.
 Huma did the work that AI agents weren't quite good enough to handle.
 The messy work.
 The work that requires a firm grip or running across the city where drones do not have access.
 Navigating client sites in restricted zones.
 Reading rooms during in-person negotiations where body language mattered more than data.
-Managing legacy clients who refused to speak to an agent.
+Managing old-school clients who refused to speak to an agent.
 The problems that required someone physical, present, and accountable in ways a system could not be.

 His words, few as always, something agents described as "lacking context," land like a punch.